-If you have been injured in a car accident caused by fatigued driving that was not your fault, you might be entitled to receive compensation.
+Fatigued Driving Car Accidents are no joke.
+If you were injured in a car accident caused by fatigued driving that was not your fault, you might be entitled to compensation.
 You should not have to be financially responsible to pay for someone else’s mistake.
 You need to speak with a car accident lawyer as soon as possible.

-Call Hach & Rose, LLP today at (212) 779-0057 to speak with one of our New York car accident attorneys about your case.
+Call Hach & Rose, LLP today at (212) 779-0057 to discuss your case with one of our New York car accident attorneys.
 We are ready to discuss your options with you.
 Let us put your mind at ease so you can make the best decisions for your future.

 Why Is Fatigued Driving Dangerous?